Ezekiel Baker (politician)

 In August 1881 Baker resigned as Secretary for Mines following allegations concerning his conduct as a trustee of the Milburn Creek Copper Mining Co Ltd. Julian Salomons was appointed a royal commissioner to inquire into inquire into the expenditure and distribution of £17,100, paid by the Government, under the authority of a Parliamentary vote, to the company.
 Salomons reported that "there was an appropriation by the trustees to themselves ... under circumstances of concealment and false statement" and that there was an inference that one of the trustees, George Waddell, had bribed a member of the Legislative Assembly, Thomas Garrett, to vote in favour of the payment.
 Following publication of the report, on 8 November Parkes moved that Baker was guilty "of conduct unworthy of a member of this House, and seriously reflecting upon the honour and dignity of Parliament", a motion that was carried by 71 votes to 2 and the assembly then voted to expel him.
-Two days later Parkes moved a similar motion in relation to Garrett, however the motion was defeated by 40 votes to 38.
+Two days later, Parkes moved a similar motion in relation to Garrett, which was defeated by 40 votes to 38.

 Baker was a candidate at the resulting by-election in December 1881, but was defeated.
 Charges against him were subsequently dropped and Baker petitioned parliament to rescind its censure of him, which was agreed in May 1884.
 He was again elected as the member for Carcoar at the November 1884 by-election, retaining the seat at the 1885 election, retiring at the election in January 1887.

 Baker died in Hurstville, Sydney, New South Wales, on 28 January 1912 (aged 88).